dotnet/docs-maui/docs/xaml/fundamentals/data-binding-basics.md

 Each `NamedColor` object has `Name` and `FriendlyName` properties of type `string`, a `Color` property of type `Color`, and `Red`, `Green`, and `Blue` properties.
 In addition, the `NamedColor` static constructor creates an `IEnumerable<NamedColor>` collection that contains `NamedColor` objects corresponding to the fields of type `Color` in the `Colors` class, and assigns it to its public static `All` property.

-Setting the static `NamedColor.All` property to the `ItemsSource` of a `ListView` can be achieved using the `x:Static` markup extension:
+Setting the static `NamedColor.All` property to the `ItemsSource` of a <xref:Microsoft.Maui.Controls.ListView> can be achieved using the `x:Static` markup extension:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"